-2023 2022

-\$'000 \$'000

-Capital and Operating Expenditure Commitments

-Payable within one year 28 507 59 494

-Payable later than one year not longer than five years 19 650 7 833
+2024 \$'000 2023 \$'000 Capital and Operating Expenditure Commitments Payable within one year 176 051 28 507 Payable later than one year not longer than five years 75 367 19 650 Total Capital and Operating Expenditure Commitments: 251 418 48 157

-Payable later than five years - 96

-Total Capital and Operating Expenditure Commitments: 48 157 67 423

 Commitments include operating, capital and outsourcing arrangements arising from contractual or statutory sources and are disclosed at their nominal value.
+The majority of the increase in Capital and Operating Expenditure commitments relates to the construction contract executed to construct the Deeper Maintenance and Modification Facility at Edinburgh Parks.